Did you know?

 When the Isimangaliso Wetland Park became South Africa's first World Heritage Site in 1999, life began to look up for the women of this beautiful land of Lake St Lucia.

-St Lucia's arts and crafts come from a strong tradition of basket weaving, but the women earned a pittance from their work.
-St Lucia's craft workers had limited access to markets.
+iSimangaliso's arts and crafts come from a strong tradition of basket weaving, but the women earned a pittance from their work as craft workers had limited access to markets.
 The products also looked the same, which drove down the price.

 Clearly the goods had to be become more diverse, with colours and shapes that would appeal to more lucrative markets.
-So the Wetland Authority brought in product developers to help advise on the latest décor trends and colours.
+So the iSimangaliso authority brought in product developers to help advise on the latest décor trends and colours.

 Arts and crafts also had to be made of renewable resources, in keeping with the conservation ethic.

 Hundreds of women now make a decent living weaving baskets and placemats at their own homes, using local plants like isikonko reeds, ilala palm fronds and sisal.
-They are now sold under the label ‘Rooted' at décor stores in the major centres.
+They are now sold at décor stores in the major centres.

-The difference the St Lucia renewable crafts programme has made in people's lives is nothing short of spectacular.
+The difference the renewable crafts programme has made in people's lives is nothing short of spectacular.
 There are many examples, but that of Thembi Nkanini is fairly typical.

-Ma-Thembi used to live in a one-room shack just outside the Mkhuze Game Reserve.
+Ma-Thembi used to live in a one-room shack just outside the Mkhuze Game Reserve section of iSimangaliso.
 She struggled to raise her children on the few vegetables she could grow and money from part-time work, when she was lucky.